 Keeping a record of personal preferences isn’t always practical or scalable for large organisations.
 Many of our clients allocate a dollar value for different company awards in their employee recognition formula or strategy, then give employees the flexibility to redeem those rewards on hundreds of online or physical retailers.

-If an employee wants to use their reward to purchase a special outfit, a new piece of tech, or book a weekend getaway, they have the freedom and flexibility to do so.
-They can also choose to use it to decrease the cost of their weekly grocery or petrol bill.
+With our reward redemption capabilities, employees can use their reward to purchase a special outfit, a new piece of tech, or book a weekend getaway, they have the freedom and flexibility to do so.
+They can also choose from countless items with our seamless integration with Amazon.

 Modern reward programs are designed to mirror the on-the-go demands of the modern employee.
 That means they provide real-time, meaningful and positive recognition of employees who have lived your company values and contributed to achieving your mission.
 It also means providing immediate, on-the-go redemption of rewards.